 SAN FRANCISCO — A Tesla Inc. customer did not sufficiently establish that a report about him that Experian Information Systems Inc. provided to the automaker was a “consumer report” that was used for an impermissible purpose under the Fair Credit Reporting Act (FCRA), a California federal judge ruled Feb.
 19, granting the defendants’ motions to dismiss (Wayne Skiles v.
 Tesla Inc., et al., No. 3:17-cv-05434, N.D.
 Calif.).

-PHOENIX — The parties in an Arizona class lawsuit over guest lists being voluntarily turned over to U.S. Immigration and Customs Enforcement (ICE) agents by Motel 6 Operating L.P. and G6 Hospitality LLC, doing business as Motel 6, on June 28 filed a joint motion for preliminary approval of a class settlement amended to include payments of up to $10 million in damages and expanded classes (Jane V., et al. v.
+PHOENIX — A settlement agreement in an Arizona federal class lawsuit over motel guest lists being voluntarily turned over to U.S. Immigration and Customs Enforcement (ICE) agents by Motel 6 Operating L.P. and G6 Hospitality LLC, doing business as Motel 6, that provides up to $10 million was granted final approval on Feb.
+18 over protests by the Arizona attorney general who argued in a Feb.
+6 amicus brief that the settlement provided the majority of the settlement funds to cy pres recipients (Jane V., et al. v.
 Motel 6 Operating L.P., et al., No. 18-242, D. Ariz.).